CarolinaKra/WineQualityPredictor/README.md

 ## Load and Prepare the data
 * The dataset 'wine_quality' was imported from tensorflow datasets.
-* The input features were processed into a numpy array and they were standardise by dividing each feature by substracting from mean dividing by its standard deviation.
+* The input features were processed into a numpy array and the features were standardise by substracting the mean and dividing by the standard deviation.
 * The labels were converted into one-hot encoding labels.
 * The data was split into training, validation and test sets (70,15,15).